 - 10mm socket

-A universal oxygen sensor can also be used, but you will need to do the wiring in many cases by following the provided diagram.
+A universal oxygen sensor can also be used, but you must do the wiring by following the provided diagram in many cases.
 Most universal oxygen sensors do not come prewired for your vehicle and are not plug-and-play.

 Park the Chevrolet on level ground and set the parking brakes.